 Grain Harvest Management Scheme

-The NSW Grain Harvest Management Scheme (GHMS) promotes the safe and productive movement of grain.
 It is designed to decrease harvest risk, protect roads and to increase productivity and efficiency for the movement of grain.

 The GHMS also seeks to provide a productivity benefit for growers and a higher degree of visibility to road managers of the use of their road assets.

-How to operate under the GHMS
+Operating under the GHMS

 Under the GHMS, eligible heavy vehicles may exceed regulated total mass limits by up to 5% when delivering the following grains to participating grain receivers in participating council areas: